 Yes, with sector-specific calibration.
 Research universities carry additional considerations around AI in research integrity and human subjects review.
 Teaching institutions often face heavier exposure across advising tools, early alert systems, and faculty-deployed AI in coursework.
 The engagement is scoped to the institution's actual academic operations.

-G.U.A.R.D. stands for Governance, Use Authority, Accountability, Risk Management, and Documentation.
+G.U.A.R.D. stands for Governance, Understanding, Authority, Reputation, and Design.
 It is one of several structured instruments Falkovia applies in higher education engagements.
-The full assessment includes the AI Governance Maturity Index, the AI Adoption Risk Index, a Shadow AI Audit, and the AI Governance Framework for Higher Education Boards, alongside a 50+ question diagnostic mapped to NIST AI RMF, ISO/IEC 42001, and the EU AI Act.
+The full assessment includes the AI Governance Maturity Scorecard™, the AI Adoption Risk Index™, a Shadow AI Audit, and the AI Governance Framework for Higher Education Boards, alongside a 50+ question diagnostic mapped to NIST AI RMF, ISO/IEC 42001, and the EU AI Act.
 The work is calibrated across academic, research, advising, and student conduct domains, with explicit attention to the shared governance environment that distinguishes higher education from other sectors.

 Every engagement begins with a confidential conversation about what your college or university actually needs.